restincode/restincode/README.md

 ## How to contribute

 This project is intended to be open to all and a true community effort.
-Everyone should feel empowered to contribute additional photos, blogs, talks, papers, research, etc for existing individuals listed.
+Everyone should feel empowered to contribute additional photos, blogs, talks, papers, research, etc for individuals listed.

 ### Adding a new person

 Submit an [Issue](https://github.com/mubix/restincode/issues) with the following content:

  * Title: FIRSTNAME LASTNAME (HANDLE)
  * Body: Please provide as much or as little information as you have about the individual.
- * Content suggestions: Contributions (software, hardware, research), Publications (Books, Blogs, Talks), Social Media (twitter, about.me, mastodon), Wiki pages
+ * Content suggestions: Contributions (software, hardware, research), Publications (Books, Blogs, Talks), Social Media (Twitter, about.me, mastodon), Wiki pages, LinkedIn, and an Obituary

 ### Adding new data to a person